The Wonder of It All

 Training The Mind

-From June 20–27, 2025, Plum Village will host a transformative retreat for scientists.
+Plum Village will host a transformative retreat with the theme of science and the art of healing.
+For this retreat, we extend a special welcome to scientists, clinicians, therapists, social scientists, contemplatives and scholars in the humanities.
 We invite you to experience a deeply interwoven ecology of practices—ancient in origin yet consonant with the latest scientific insights.
 Together, we will strengthen our capacity to dwell in the present moment, refine our intuition, and cultivate profound openness of mind.

 Living Insight